 Interesting Transit Facts

-- Winnipeg Transit has a fleet of 535 buses.
-More than half of these buses are low floor easy access buses, making public transportation more accessible for all Winnipeg citizens.
+- Winnipeg Transit has a fleet of 585 buses.
+Nearly all of these buses are low floor easy access buses, making public transportation more accessible for all Winnipeg citizens.
 Our fleet includes:

 - A bus can operate for approximately 35 hours on one tank of fuel.

-- Winnipeg Transit consumes approximately 16 millions litres of low-sulphur diesel fuel each year.
+- Winnipeg Transit consumes approximately 18 millions litres of ultra low-sulphur diesel/2% buidiesel fuel each year.

-- There are about 800 bus shelters and 1,500 transit benches in Winnipeg
+- There are approximately 2,005 transit benches in Winnipeg

 About the Winnipeg’s Transit Base – 421 Osborne St.